molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 `addAtom() <https://cdpkit.org/cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1Fragment.html#afcb879ed6470ef02b6b4bb2c6c8070e8>`__ and
 `addBond() <https://cdpkit.org/cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1Fragment.html#a82b3b0457cfe048ea918b053b9fa37d4>`__,
 respectively.
-For molecular graph consistency reasons adding a `Chem.Bond`_ instance also adds the two `Chem.Atom`_ instances referenced by the bond (if not added already).
+For molecular graph consistency reasons, adding a `Chem.Bond`_ instance also adds the two `Chem.Atom`_ instances referenced by the bond (if not added already).
 Furthermore, pointers to `Chem.Atom`_ and `Chem.Bond`_ instances get stored only once.
 In case a given `Chem.Atom`_ or `Chem.Bond`_ instance has already been added the methods will do nothing and just return ``False``.